|

 COURSE REQUIREMENTS

-• Oral/Visual Reports, of them at least one individual report on the current reading assigned.
+• Oral/Visual Report on the current reading assigned.

-• Weekly Canvas postings (one original of 100 to 150 words, another 50 to 100-word response to someone elsebs post).
+• Weekly Canvas postings (one original commentary of 100 to 150 words, another 50 to 100-word response to someone else's commentary).

 • Two in-class exams that will